Athene cunicularia arubensis: National symbol

 The shoco is the native species most associated with Aruba.
 It is an integral part of the local culture and has traditionally served as a symbol of wisdom and knowledge.
 In 2015, the shoco was officially designated as the national symbol of Aruba, although it had been fulfilling this role since 2012.
-Since 2017, Aruba also has a national bird: the prikichi or Brown-throated parakeet (Aratinga pertinax arubensis).
+Since 2017, Aruba also has a national bird: the prikichi or brown-throated parakeet (Eupsittula pertinax arubensis).
 Out of the 270 bird species registered for Aruba, these two are found exclusively on the island.

 The image of the shoco is well known in Aruba.
 In 1990, a series of banknotes featuring animals was put into circulation, including the 50 Aruban florin banknote with an image of the shoco.
 In 1994, four postage stamps were issued depicting the shoco and the emblem of the World Wildlife Fund.
 In 2012, the Central Bank of Aruba issued a commemorative silver 5-florin coin featuring the Aruban shoco.
 The coin was equipped with augmented reality by the Royal Dutch Mint, allowing people to scan the coin with a smartphone to access additional information about the coin and the shoco.
-Additionally, two children's books have been published in which the shoco plays the main role: Shon Shoco weet raad ("Mr. Shoco knows best") (2005) by Jacques Thönissen and De roep van de shoco / E grito di e shoco("The call of the shoco") (2014) by Charlotte Doornhein.
+Additionally, two children's books have been published in which the shoco plays the main role: Shon Shoco weet raad ("Mr. Shoco knows best") (2005) by Jacques Thönissen and De roep van de shoco / E grito di e shoco ("The call of the shoco") (2014) by Charlotte Doornhein.
 The latter is a bilingual gift book specially written for the Aruban Children's Festival.